Ang3licaValdo/KGproject/README.md

 [![DOI](https://zenodo.org/badge/596545346.svg)](https://zenodo.org/badge/latestdoi/596545346)
 # KGproject

-KGProject is a knowledge graph about scientific papers, information such as title, author, organizations acknowledged and projects mentioned on the papers is the foundation of this graph, it’s also been enriched with information about authors obtained from Wikidata and about organizations from ROR.
+KGProject is a knowledge graph about scientific papers, it’s been enriched with information about authors obtained from Wikidata and about organizations from ROR.